-(g) Discretion as to paragraphs (d), (e) and (f)
+g) Discretion as to paragraphs (d), (e) and (f)

 i.
 In the case of an application for admission as a Fellow or Associate, where the applicant, for a substantially longer period than that specified in respect of principal occupation in Section 1(d) or (e), has been prominent in patent, trademark, industrial design or copyright practice, the Board in its discretion may waive the application of the words "as his or her principal occupation" appearing in such paragraphs.

 - In the case of an application for admission as a Fellow or Associate by a person who had previously been a Member of the same class but who before the coming into force of this By-law had been obliged to relinquish Membership in such class because of loss of the qualifications by virtue of which he or she had been admitted to such class, the Board in its discretion may accept the application notwithstanding the provisions of Sections 1(d) and (e).

-An applicant for admission as an Affiliate shall establish to the satisfaction of Council that he or she is interested in the objects of the Institute.
+An applicant for admission as an Affiliate shall establish to the satisfaction of the Board that he or she is interested in the purposes of the Institute.

 (j) Emeritus Members